 environment-related education.

-Calculating Scope 3 emissions
+Calculating Scope 3 GHG emissions

-reduce them, we calculated the total emissions of all of our supply chains based on the Basic Guidelines on
+In order to understand supply chain GHG emissions across all of supply chains, we calculated the total emissions of all of our supply chains based on the Basic Guidelines on

 Accounting for Greenhouse Gas Emissions Throughout the Supply Chain from the Ministry of the Environment.